 A ‘baguette’, ‘boule', ‘bñtard’ and ‘pain complet’ - the French really love their bread!

-Learn more about the unique specifics of cross-cultural communication in this video.
+Learn more about the unique specifics of intercultural communication in this video.

 Practical tips for cultural learning